 3. Remain adaptable.

-Kelly Knutson, Head of E-Commerce Sales for Chargebee, told me adaptability is a critical component for effective virtual sales leadership.
+Kelly Knutson, Head of eCommerce Sales for Chargebee, told me adaptability is critical for effective virtual sales leadership.

 Knutson continues, “Given there are fewer conferences right now and less foot traffic at those who hold them, sales leaders need to adapt and come up with new ways to fill the pipeline.
 Perhaps it's a greater emphasis on social media or hosting your own virtual events, but then you'll need to measure those results and likely adapt again.”

-Ultimately, becoming a powerful and effective virtual leader will take time — as well as some trial and error.
-So be prepared to collect feedback from your remote direct reports often, and iterate on your processes and strategies as you learn what works best for your team.
+Ultimately, becoming a powerful and effective virtual leader will take time and some trial and error.
+So be prepared to collect feedback from your remote direct reports often and iterate on your processes and strategies as you learn what works best for your team.